 compatible with earlier patch releases from the same feature release.
 These

-after the release series e.g.
+after the release series such as

 Major Releases are delivered approximately every two to three years.
 This timeframe forces us to be deliberate and considerate with our breaking changes and gives time for the community to keep up without feeling like they are being left behind.

 Feature Releases are delivered every five to eight months.

 Patch Releases Are initially delivered every two weeks.
 As a feature release matures this cadence relaxes to a monthly schedule.